 The Ney is located southwest of Thimphu city.
 It’s about an hour’s drive from Thimphu towards Bjemina via Khasadrapchu-Gidakom road.
 The car will take you to Damtshelkha village in Chimithang.
 From the Damtshelkha, it is about half an hour’s walk up to the sacred site.

-Another way you can reach and visit this Ney is while returning from a pilgrimage to Guru Rinpoche‘s second Draphu Maratika, Tshelung Ney.
-If your time permits, visit Domtsang Ney while on a pilgrimage to Jaga Damkelsa ney.
+You can also reach and visit this Ney while returning from a pilgrimage to Guru Rinpoche‘s second Draphu Maratika, Tshelung Ney.
+If your time permits, you can visit Domtsang Ney while on a pilgrimage to Jaga Damkelsa ney.

 Sacred Relics to See at Jaga Damkelsa Ney